telecombcn-dl/dlcv04/README.md

 And the group is formed by:

-Manel Baradad
+Manel Baradad,
-Míriam Bellver
+Míriam Bellver,
-Martí Cervià
+Martí Cervià,
-Hector Esteban
+Hector Esteban,
 Carlos Roig

 We have performed 5 different tasks, described in the following lines: